 The resort’s winding driveway leads to the welcome pavilion, curves up a small hill lined with maple and cherry trees, setting the scene for the rest of the property, rich in greenery and Japanese foliage.

 Japan’s most sacred Shinto Shrine, Ise Grand Shrine, also known simply as Jing?, is located just one hour from Amanemu.
-Covering approximately 5,500 hectares, Jing? is a collection of 125 Shinto shrines which include the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku, an inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge which stretches across the Isuzu River.
+Covering approximately 5,500 hectares, Jing is a collection of 125 Shinto shrines, including the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge, which stretches across the Isuzu River.

 The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, was recently named UNESCO World Heritage routes.
 They were hiked by Kyoto’s ancient emperors who traveled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.

-Amanemu has developed hiking routes which will lead guests through parts of the Kumano Kodo with an abundance of streams, rivers, and waterfall-laced mountains, past cedar, and cypress forests to sacred shrines such as Kumano Sanzan, Yohshino and Omine, and Koyasan.
-Together these sites, the connecting pilgrimage routes, and surrounding forests form a cultural landscape that reflects the fusion of Shintoism with the ancient tradition of nature worship in Japan.
+Amanemu has developed hiking routes that will lead guests through parts of the Kumano Kodo with an abundance of streams, rivers, and waterfall-laced mountains, past cedar, and cypress forests to sacred shrines such as Kumano Sanzan, Yohshino and Omine, and Koyasan.
+Together with these sites, the connecting pilgrimage routes and surrounding forests form a cultural landscape that reflects the fusion of Shintoism with the ancient tradition of nature worship in Japan.